 Research: Improving What We Know

 When most people think of research, they think about scientists in white lab coats huddled over a little dish of cells.
 But that is only one kind of research, usually called basic science.
 There are many other kinds of research, too.
 The Office of Community Outreach is involved in program-oriented research that is more focused on people and their relationship to health information and health care.
 Fox Chase is also a leader in clinical trials research.
 This involves studies with people to evaluate new ways to screen for, diagnose, treat and prevent cancer.
 Clinical trials also study the impact of cancer on a person’s quality of life.

 We are particularly interested in how best to reach people with health care information and how to help them become strong partners in their own health care.
 We know that the answers might not be the same for all groups of people.
-Many of our research projects take place in the community.
-We conduct our own research and also support other researchers.
-A few examples of current or recently completed research projects include:
+A few examples of current or recently completed research projects that the Office of Community Outreach has supported include:

 Clinical Trials Research

 Clinical trials are critical to the discovery of effective new methods to prevent, diagnose and treat cancer.
 In clinical trials, researchers carefully test drugs, medical devices, screening approaches, behavioral modifications and other interventions.
 Clinical trials can involve both cancer patients and healthy individuals.
 However, evidence shows that only a small percentage of people participate in clinical trials, and that an even smaller percentage of ethnic and racial minority groups participate in trials.
 For clinical trial results to be effective, everyone must participate.

 The Office of Community Outreach supports Fox Chase’s Be the Breakthrough campaign to increase understanding of why clinical trials are important and to help enrollment into clinical trials by designing and testing new ways to reach out to and educate diverse audiences and our researchers within our institution.

 To learn more about clinical trials in general, call 215-214-1515.